 Children's books come in many formats, including board books, hardcover books, and paperback books.
 We suggest keeping books in easy to reach locations and offer durable books because, let's face it, children don't always handle items with care.
 The go-to book format for babies and toddlers are board books.
 The thicker pages are harder to bend or damage, and, once your little one develops fine motor coordination, they can more easily turn the pages themselves.
 Be warned that your little one may mouth, teeth, and drool on their board books, and you may notice some wear and tear.

 However, hardcover books provide a hardcover, but the pages are standard, and they can easily rip when in the hands of younger children.
 The same is true for paperback books.
 We think this is a factor to consider when purchasing a book, but don't let it be a deal-breaker.
 All of the books in our review are board books, except for The Wide-Mouthed Frog and The Wonky Donkey.

 Benefits of Reading

 The human brain is truly amazing, and it develops at an extraordinary rate; in fact, science shows that 80 percent of a child's brain forms during their first three years.
-Therefore, within this window of time, the simple act of reading to your child immensely impacts their development and it creates more neural connections.
-Those brain connections strengthen, link, and build over time, setting the stage to do everyday tasks in life, such as thinking, communicating, learning, etc. All of these skills create success in school and beyond.
+Therefore, within this window of time, the simple act of reading to your child significantly impacts their development.
+It creates neural connections, and those brain connections strengthen, link, and build over time, which set the stage to do everyday tasks in life, such as thinking, communicating, learning, etc. All of these skills create success in school and beyond.
 And the benefits don't stop there.
 Reading is a bonding experience between caregiver and child.
 It provides a safe and nurturing environment that promotes a love of reading.
 So, don't hesitate or feel silly reading, singing, and playing with your child, even as a newborn.
 During the early years, the interactions you have with your baby are rich in learning and make all the difference.

 — Molly Bradac